 Opinions about Lawsuits

 Jurors’ experiences with lawsuits often shape their attitudes.
-For example, if a juror has been a plaintiff in a lawsuit, then their experience as a plaintiff may make them more sympathetic to other plaintiffs.
-Similarly, if a juror has been sued in the past, then they may have developed resentments about being sued, which might make them more likely to identify with defendants.
-Of course the type of case, and the parties in the case, may override the impact of a jurors’ experiences on attitudes about lawsuits, but experiences with lawsuits should be explored regardless.
+For example, if a juror has been a plaintiff in a lawsuit, then that experience may make them more sympathetic to other plaintiffs.
+Similarly, if a juror has been sued in the past, they may have developed resentments about being sued, which might make them more likely to identify with defendants.
+The type of case and the parties involved may override the impact of a jurors’ experiences on attitudes about lawsuits, but experiences with lawsuits are worthy of examination regardless.

 Opinions about Damages Trends

-The majority of the jurors that completed these questionnaires responded that they did not know, or had no opinion about trends in damages awards.
-The next most common opinion, from 22.3% of the pool, is that damages have generally been too high (4.3% +18.0%).
-Almost 12% believe that damage awards have been “about right”.
-Finally, only 9.5% (3.7% + 5.8%) of the jurors believe that damages have been too low.
+The majority of the jurors who completed these questionnaires responded that they did not know or had no opinion about trends in damages awards.
+The next most common opinion, from 22.3% of the pool, was that damages have generally been too high.
+Almost 12% believe that damage awards have been “about right.”
+Only 9.5% of the jurors believe that damages have been too low.

 Limits on Jury Damages

-We gathered, from the charts above, that there were a good number of people who had what some might consider anti-lawsuit attitudes.
-Approximately 44% said that there were too many lawsuits nowadays and 22.3% said that damages awards were too high.
-Despite those opinions, only 15.9% (of n=69) of the Alameda County jurors who completed questionnaires in our cases believed that there should be limits on what a jury can award in damages.
+From the charts above, we gathered that there were a good number of people who had what some might consider anti-lawsuit attitudes.
+Approximately 44% of the pool said there were too many lawsuits nowadays and 22.3% said damages awards were too high.
+Despite those opinions, only 15.9% (of n=69) of Alameda County jurors who completed questionnaires in our cases believed there should be limits on what a jury can award in damages.

 Jurors also answered questions about their opinions of damages awards.
 Only one-third reported having an opinion about punitive damages.
-This question is typically followed by an open-ended questions about what the jurors beliefs about punitive damages are.
+This question is typically followed by an open-ended question about what the jurors’ beliefs about punitive damages are.
 Regardless of whether we’re working for plaintiffs or defendants, we like to follow up with these jurors to understand their receptivity to punitive damages.